loicdescotte/loicdescotte.github.io/_posts/2014-11-26-es7-object-observe.md

 ## View to Model

-Of course, it is also possible to have 2 ways binding, for example we can add an element in the array using an input field.
+Of course, it is also possible to have 2 ways databinding, for example we can add an element in the array using an input field.
 Then the list will be automatically updated, thanks to the array observer.

 {% highlight javascript %}
 $("#ok").click(function(){